ctuning/ck-object-detection/docker/object-detection-tf-py.tensorrt.ubuntu-18.04/README.md

 ### CK parameters

 - `--env.CK_BATCH_COUNT`: the number of batches to be processed; assuming `--env.CK_BATCH_SIZE=1`, we typically use `--env.CK_BATCH_COUNT=5000` for experiments that measure accuracy over the COCO 2017 validation set and e.g. `--env.CK_BATCH_COUNT=2` for experiments that measure performance.
 (With TensorFlow, the first batch is usually slower than all subsequent batches.
 Therefore, its execution time has to be discarded.
 The execution times of subsequent batches will be averaged.)
-- `--repetitions`: the number of times to run an experiment; we typically use `--repetitions=1` for experiments that measure accuracy and e.g. `--repetitions=10` for experiments that measure performance.
+- `--repetitions`: the number of times to run an experiment (3 by default); we typically use `--repetitions=1` for experiments that measure accuracy and e.g. `--repetitions=10` for experiments that measure performance.
 - `--record`, `--record_repo=local`: must be present to have the results saved in the mounted volume.
 - `--record_uoa`: a unique name for each CK experiment entry; here, `object-detection-tf-py` (the name of the program) is the same for all experiments, `ssd-mobilenet-quantized` is unique for each model, `accuracy` indicates the accuracy mode.
 - `--tags`: specify the tags for each CK experiment entry; we typically make them similar to the experiment entry name.
 - `--dep_add_tags.weights`: specify the tags [for each model](#models).
+- `--dep_add_tags.lib-tensorflow`: specify `vsrc` to use TensorFlow built from sources controlling its execution via [flags](#flags) and `vprebuilt` to use prebuilt TensorFlow on the CPU.

 <a name="explore"></a>
 ## Explore design space

 Putting this all together, we provide two shell scripts that launch full design space exploration in the accuracy mode (`--repetitions=1`) and the performance mode (`--repetitions=10`) with the corresponding experiment names and tags:
-- over the CPU and GPU images;
-- for the GPU image, over using CUDA, TensorRT with the dynamic mode disabled and TensorRT with the dynamic mode enabled;
+- prebuilt CPU (no AVX2 FMA), CPU, CUDA, TensorRT with the dynamic mode disabled, TensorRT with the dynamic mode enabled.
-- over all the object detection [models](#models);
+- over all the object detection [models](#models).
 - in the performance mode, over several batch sizes (1, 2, 4, 8, 16).

 The scripts can be found under: